Gearank – Music Gear Information for Live Performance or Studio

-Even after decades, MIDI is still relevant as ever; even new MIDI controllers have brought back the 5-pin connections and the ability to control other hardware.
-Bands like Periphery run their rigs with metronome synchronized patch switching via MIDI for their live shows.
+New MIDI controllers have brought back the 5-pin connections and the ability to control other hardware.
+For live shows, bands like Periphery run their rigs with metronome synchronized patch switching via MIDI.

-We have selected the best MIDI interfaces for connecting your computer, tablet or even phone to your other MIDI gear.
-This guide includes products ranging from 1 input to a 4 x 4 I/O configuration.
+We have selected the best MIDI interfaces for connecting your computer, tablet, or phone to your other MIDI gear.
+This guide includes products with inputs ranging from 1 to 4 x 4 I/O configurations.

-Note that these interfaces are class compliant so you'll be able to use them with iOS or Linux too - make sure you read the "Things to Consider" section if you plan to use one with an iPad/iPhone.
+Note that these most popular MIDI interfaces are class-compliant so that you can use them with iOS or Linux.
+Read the “Things to Consider” section if you plan to use one with an iPad or iPhone.

-Also here's one 'weird trick' that might save you some time with many of these interfaces.
-The In/Out cables are often labeled in a way that's technically correct but confuses a lot of users at first.
-The MIDI cable marked as 'In' should go into your keyboard's 'Out' port and vice versa.
+Also, here’s one ‘weird trick’ that might save you time when using many of these interfaces.
+The In/Out cables are often labeled technically correct, but this initially confuses many users.
+The MIDI cable marked ‘In’ should go into your keyboard’s ‘Out port and vice versa.

-Without further ado, here's the best MIDI intetrfaces for PC / Mac / iOS and More.
+Without further ado, here are the best MIDI interface selections for PC / Mac / iOS.

 Author & Contributors